vincenth19/EduQuiz-vh/gpt5_completion_scripts/generator_system_prompt.md

 False answer: [Incorrect option 3]
 ```

+## Quality Checklist
+Before finalizing, verify:
+- Question uses simple, direct language
+- True answer contains exact passage phrases where appropriate
+- All options follow similar grammatical patterns
+- Consistent terminology is used throughout
+- Question length is 10-15 words when possible

 ## Completion Criteria
-Your task is complete when you have generated exactly one well-formed multiple-choice question that tests passage comprehension with one correct and three plausible incorrect answers.
+Your task is complete when you have generated exactly one well-formed multiple-choice question that tests passage comprehension with one correct and three plausible incorrect answers, following all language and format guidelines above.